Fashion Photographer, Daniel D'Ottavio Talks Balancing Fatherhood, and Work Life

 Last week at The Palm Court located in the heart of The Plaza Hotel, BOND OFFICIAL was able to chat with Brooklyn based fashion photographer, and model, Daniel D’Ottavio over fine refreshments.

-In addition to his natural aptitude for photography, Daniel happily fathers two sons in partnership with his wife, Claire.
+In addition to his natural aptitude for photography, Daniel happily fathers two sons.
 In efforts to further propel, and expand views on authentic definitions of masculinity in progentitorship, Daniel discusses his experience balancing two of the most circumstantial things in his life: fatherhood, and work.

 He says, “You’ll always wonder if you’ve done enough.
 Did I do the right thing?
 Did I say the right thing?
 Did I handle a learning situation in the best way possible?
 What I’ve learned is to just have a little trust in myself, and to know that whatever comes at me, I’ll have the answers for them.
 They may not always be the easy answers, but I’ll give them the honest answer.
 Once you’re a father, you’re a father forever.
 No matter how old you get”